seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Mine eyes are not o' the best: I'll tell you straight.

 **KENT**
-Your eldest daughters have fordone them selves,
+Your eldest daughters have fordone themselves,
-And desperately are dead.
+And desperately are dead. /

 **KING LEAR**
-Ay, so I think.
+/ Ay, so I think.

 **ALBANY**
 He knows not what he says: and vain it is
-That we present us to him.
+That we present us to him. /

 **EDGAR**
-Very bootless.
+/ Very bootless.

 *Enter a Captain*

 **Captain**
-Edmund is dead, my lord.
+Edmund is dead, my lord. /

 **ALBANY**
-That's but a trifle here.
+/ That's but a trifle here.
 You lords and noble friends, know our intent.
 What comfort to this great decay may come
 Shall be applied: for us we will resign,
 During the life of this old majesty,
-To him our absolute power:
+To him our absolute power: /

 *\[To EDGAR and KENT]*
-you, to your rights:
+/ You, to your rights:
-With boot, and such addition as your honours
+With boot, and such addition as your honors
 Have more than merited.
 All friends shall taste
 The wages of their virtue, and all foes
 The cup of their deservings.
 O, see, see!